PrCheat/Dummy/README.md

-## I fear for the calendar, its days are numbered.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.